 Application and Admissions Process

-We are looking for volunteers who are dependable, flexible, mature, self-starting, fast learners, compassionate toward the poor and marginalized, open to diverse faith expressions, and have a desire to serve others.
+We are looking for volunteers who are dependable, flexible, mature, self-starting, fast learners, compassionate, open to diverse faith expressions, and have a desire to serve others.